There are a number of pathways into primary and secondary teaching in the UK…

 To find out more, search for a School Direct course.

 Leading to QTS, SCITT courses are delivered across England by groups of schools.
 Most of the training is delivered in the classroom by experienced teachers.
 If your training includes a PGCE you may need to attend a partner university so check with individual providers.

 This school-led course particularly suits applicants wanting to gain teaching qualifications who already have a lot of school experience, as you will be based in schools from the beginning.
 Many SCITT courses also include a PGCE or Masters credits but you’ll need to check with individual providers for more information, search for a PGCE (SCITT) course to see what’s available.

 Graduate Teacher Programme (GTP)

+Teach First is a charity (England and Wales) who aim to address educational disadvantages by training exceptional teachers to teach in challenging schools.
 Applicants need to have 300 UCAS points and a 2:1 or above, but there is some flexibility with this.
-The two-year scheme offers a Leadership Development Programme (LDP) and management skills training for well-qualified graduates.
-Both primary and secondary trainees gain a PGCE and QTS during this two-year period while working in the classroom and earning a salary.
+The two-year scheme offers a Leadership Development Programme and management skills training for well-qualified graduates.
+Both primary and secondary trainees gain a Postgraduate Diploma in Education PGDE, (double the credits of a PGCE) with QTS during this two-year period, while working in the classroom and earning a salary.